-AUDIENCE: Programs for children and youth, including child care programs, out-of-school time programs, and other recreational and educational programs for children outside of school.
+AUDIENCE: Programs for children and youth, including child care programs, out-of-school time programs, day camps, youth sports, community learning hubs, and other recreational and educational programs for children outside of school.
 Child care includes child care centers; child development facilities; family child care homes; preschools, transitional kindergarten, pre-kindergartens and kindergarten programs that are not part of an elementary school.
-Out-of-school time programs includes afterschool and weekend programs; sports teams; in-person programs to support distance learning such as learning hubs; day camps; and other group activities for children and youth.
 Transitional kindergarten (TK) programs that are part of an elementary school and programs that are run by TK-12 schools should be refer to SFDPH guidance for TK-12 Schools.